 Like motorcycle and scooter incidents, most bike injuries are caused by drivers failing to see cyclists.
-Drivers pull out in front of them, turn in front of oncoming cyclists and merge into lanes occupied by cyclists.
-A bicyclist is subject to the same traffic law as drivers, but many drivers treat cyclists as a mere nuisance on the roadway.
+Drivers pull out in front of them, turn in front of cyclists and merge into lanes occupied by cyclists.
+A bike rider is subject to the same traffic law as drivers, but many drivers treat cyclists as a mere nuisance on the roadway.
 This can lead to tailgating, passing too close or failing to yield to the cyclists’ right-of-way.
 Proving the driver was the negligent party in a bike accident though case, though, can be difficult.

 Often police officers will not write a narrative report or assign blame in a traffic incident.
 This is especially true if no one is cited.
 In these cases, proving liability might come down to your word against the driver’s.
 As your lawyer, I will thoroughly investigate the incident to give us every advantage in court.
 This includes going to the scene; recording video; taking photos of your injuries, any property damage and the scene; hiring expert witnesses when appropriate; and personally interviewing any witnesses.